Staff

 Program Associate

-Prior to joining the EAC, Ryan interned with the New Voters Project with CALPIRG UC Berkeley, a campaign focused on increasing access to the ballot box in California for college students.
-The campaign also played an instrumental role in pushing the state to adopt a universal vote-by-mail law in 2021.
-Ryan graduated from the University of California, Berkeley, with a B.A. in Political Science and a minor in public policy.
+Prior to joining EAC, Ryan worked with the New Voters Project at UC Berkeley, a campaign focused on increasing access to the ballot box in California for college students.
+The group played an instrumental role in pushing the state to adopt a universal vote-by-mail law in 2021.

 -